isabelfulcher/CIHR_training_course/README.md

-# CIHR Training Course: Time series modeling methods for syndromic surveillance
+# Time series modeling methods for syndromic surveillance

 This course consisted of five 90-minute lecutres followed by 90-minute lab sessions.
 The goal is to introduce attendees to concepts in time series modeling, with a particular focus on syndromic surveillance using routine health systems data.
 The contents available here include lecture slides and materials for the lab sessions.